4tek-ekko/base_codeRN/template/README.md

 #### From the command line:
 1. Android
 ```
-1. cd [ProjectName]
+1. cd ProjectName
 2. yarn build-android
 ```
-The release bundle for your app is created at [ProjectName]/build/outputs/android/remotes/.
-File bundle upload to supper app are [ProjectName].container.bundle and src-[ProjectName]_js.chunk.bundle
+The release bundle for your app is created at ProjectName/build/outputs/android/remotes/ File bundle upload to supper app are ProjectName.container.bundle and src_ProjectName_js.chunk.bundle

 2. Ios
 ```
 1. cd [project]
 2. yarn build-ios
 ```
-The release bundle for your app is created at [ProjectName]/build/outputs/ios/remotes/.
-File bundle upload to supper app are [ProjectName].container.bundle and src-[ProjectName]_js.chunk.bundle
+The release bundle for your app is created at ProjectName/build/outputs/ios/remotes/ File bundle upload to supper app are ProjectName.container.bundle and src_ProjectName_js.chunk.bundle